padogrid/bundle-mosquitto-tutorial-virtual-clusters/README.md

 ### Archetype 2

 Archetype 2 is inverse of Archetype 1.
-Instead of targeting individual brokers, it targets all brokers in the virutal cluster providing the effect of a *fan-in* architecture: **many publishers and one subscriber**.
+Instead of targeting individual brokers, it targets all the brokers in the virutal cluster providing the effect of a *fan-in* architecture: **many publishers and one subscriber**.
 Since each receiver has one active subscriber, they receive messages from only one broker.
 From the applicaton perspective, there is no difference between Archetype 1 and Archetype 2.
 They both send and receive messages via their respective virtual cluster with the same result.
 Archetype 2 is useful in an environment where the reachability of IoT devices is not guaranteed due to poor wireless networks, device mobility and failures, firewalls, and etc. Unlike Archetype 1, which relies on a stable network for the publisher to reach endpoints, Archetype 2 relies on broadcasted messages to reach endpoints regardless of network issues.

 ```yaml
 defaultCluster: edge